dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR03.md

 0901 LSP: The Liskov Substitution Principle

+1001 ISP: The Interface Segregation Principle

+1101 DIP: The Dependency Inversion Principle

 ## Part III.
 Design Principles

 Good software systems begin with clean code.
 On the one hand, if the bricks aren't well made, the architecture of the building doesn't matter much.
 On the other hand, you can make a substantial mess with well-made bricks.
 This is where the SOLID principles come in.